Choudoufuhezi/bee-population-analysis/README.md

 ## Dependencies

 The project is currently being managed using [Docker](https://www.docker.com/), a virtual container platform.
-It involves two images: `bee_population_analysis`, built on the base image of `jupyter/scipy-notebook`, and the `mysql` Docker image.
+It involves two images: `bee-population-analysis`, built on the base image of `jupyter/scipy-notebook`, and the `mysql` Docker image.

 ## Instructions